tennessejoyce/Landscape/README.md

 # Landscape
+The goal of this project was to create and analyze a dataset of landscape photos scraped from reddit, mostly for curiosity about what kinds of images redditors are posting and upvoting in this subreddit.
-Create and analyze a dataset of landscape photos scraped from Reddit.
-The repository contains four python scripts (download_images.py, image_recognition.py, and analyze.py) which handle different aspects of the project.
-This readme will describe the purpose of each of these scripts, and explain how to run them.
+The repository contains three python scripts (download_images.py, image_recognition.py, and analyze.py) which handle different aspects of the project.
+This readme will describe the purpose of each of these scripts, and the conclusions drawn from the data analysis.

 ## download_images.py
 This script uses the Pushift Python API (https://github.com/pushshift/api) to retrive information about landscape images posted to the subreddit r/earthporn.